Tygrak/MocapViz/docs/DOCUMENTATION.md

 Loads sequences contained in a data file of the internal data format.
 Invokes callback with the list of sequences contained in the file as a parameter.

 If `filterPredicate` is provided, filters out sequences not matching the predicate when loading.
 The function loads data in chunks of size `loadChunkMbSize`, to allow loading large data files.
 By default the chunk size is 20 MB.
-The function throws an error when more than 500 sequences are loaded, to prevent slowing down the browser.
+The function stops loading additional sequences when more than 500 sequences are loaded, to prevent slowing down the browser.
 To change this behaviour, increase `maxSequencesLoad`.

 ### getSequenceCategory(sequence)